Fantom-Factory/afColdFeet/readme.md

 When a request is made for the asset using the modified URL, `Cold Feet` intercepts the request using [BedSheet](http://www.fantomfactory.org/pods/afBedSheet) middleware and serves up the file.

-`Cold Feet` lets the browser aggressively cache these files by setting a far-future expiration header on it (10 years by default).
+`Cold Feet` lets the browser aggressively cache these files by setting a far-future expiration header on it (1 year by default).
 Note this expiration header is only enabled in production; see [IoC Env](http://www.fantomfactory.org/pods/IocEnv).

-If during those 10 years the asset is modified then the `Cold Feet` URL will change, just as the `XXXX` digest changes.
+If during that 1 year the asset is modified then the `Cold Feet` URL will change, just as the `XXXX` digest changes.
 This forces the browser to download the new asset.

 The smart ones amongst you will be asking, *"But what if the browser requests an old asset URL?"* Simple, `Cold Feet` recognises outdated URLs and responds with a `301 - Moved Permanently` redirecting the browser to the new asset URL.